Wednesday, June 19, 2024

 • Transformation: The process of change through one of the stages of life.

 • Maturation: Stories dealing with the cusp of adulthood.
-Almost any coming of age story fits here.
+Almost any coming-of-age story fits here.

 • Love: The base for nearly every romance novel, though it can be other types of love.